University-of-Manitoba-Computer-Science/tools-n-techniques/week03/topic-4.md

 :::

-Interacting with the command line requires [a lot] of typing (you can keep clicking on the terminal window, but seriously, nothing's going to happen).
+Interacting with the command line requires [a lot] of typing (you can keep clicking on the terminal window, but seriously, that clicking and tapping is going to get really annoying).

 Here's a little tip to save you (some) typing: You can use the <kbd>Tab</kbd>
 key on your keyboard to *complete* a command or filename when you are typing.